-I have planned a few things to achieve this look, and hopefully, some of you can benefit from it too.
-Before I get into the methods, I’ll describe my skin type a bit, and if you have a similar skin, it might be beneficial for you too.
-Also, if your skin is unique, I caution you to patch test or consult your dermatologist.
+I have planned a few things to achieve this look and hopefully some of you can benefit from it too.
+Before I get into the methods, I’ll describe my skin type a bit and if you have a similar skin, it might be beneficial for you too.
+Also, if your skin is very different, I caution you to patch test or consult your dermatologist.
 My skin is normal to dry and a bit sensitive.
-I don’t have any acne, but I would get pimples here and there once or twice a month.
-My major concern is that sometimes my skin gets irritated due to dust or because I don’t take much care of it and it will get spots (perhaps pigmentation) that don’t easily fade away.
+I don’t have any acne but I would get pimples here and there once or twice a month.
+My major concern is that sometimes my skin get irritated due to dust or because I don’t take much care of it and it will get spots (perhaps pigmentation) that don’t easily fade away.
 Here’s my plan:

-This is the key to a naturally radiant skin.
-Chemical exfoliants such as glycolic acid, salicylic acid, and citric acid are relatively better than physical exfoliants simply because they are less abrasive on the skin and the side-effects are more controlled.
+This is the key to a naturally radian skin.
+Chemical exfoliants such as glycolic acid, salicylic acid and citric acid are relatively better than physical exfoliants simply because they are less abrasive on the skin and the side-effects are generally more controlled.
 I also feel that they give a much thorough cleansing without irritating sensitive skin as is the case with physical beads.
 It will take off all the dead skin, clean pores and make the skin appear more radiant.

 3. Ubtan – Herbal Mask

-“Urban” is an Ayurvedic Facial Mask very frequently used in India, especially on brides, to make your skin soft, smooth and glowing.
+“Ubtan” is an Ayurvedic Facial Mask very frequently used in India, especially on brides, to make your skin soft, smooth and glowing.
 It mainly consists of chickpea flour, turmeric powder, rose water, almond paste, cashew paste and pistachio paste and some other ingredients like wheat germ oil (the recipe varies depending on where you get it from).
 The key is that it world in making your skin look brighter.
-It’s traditionally used to make you look fairer.
-However, I feel that it helps more in the evening out the pigmentation.
+It’s traditionally used to make you look fairer however I feel that it helps more in evening out the pigmentation.
 It works best when applied daily.
 The granular texture of it can also act as an exfoliant.

 4. Milk & Yogurt